 - Monthly Meetings: Hold monthly meetings to discuss the implementation of literacy strategies and share best practices.

-- Weekly ELA Office Updates: Provide weekly updates from the English Language Arts office to keep reading specialists informed about new resources and developments.
+- Weekly ELA Office Updates: Provide weekly updates from the English Language Arts (ELA) department to keep reading specialists informed about new resources and developments.

 Teachers

-- Monthly CLT Meetings: Organize monthly opportunities for teachers to share experiences and discuss literacy instruction techniques.
+- CLT Meetings: Provide opportunities for teachers in weekly CLTs to share experiences and discuss literacy instruction techniques.

-- Quarterly Team Leader and Department Chair Meetings: Use these meetings to disseminate information and gather feedback on literacy practices.
+- Quarterly Team Leader and Department Chair Meetings: These meetings are used to disseminate information and gather feedback on literacy practices.

 - VLA Launchpad: Includes regular updates, information, FAQs, resources and other supports that may be helpful to instructional staff.